SukkoPera/Raemixx500/README.md

 - [Amiga PCB Explorer](http://amigapcb.org), a fundamental tool to follow the original track placement.
 - [amigawiki](https://www.amigawiki.org/doku.php?id=en:service:schematics), mainly for the schematics but also for the whole lot of information they provide.
 - majinga for helping with the measuring.
+- [Walter](http://smisioto.no-ip.org/elettronica/kicad/kicad-en.htm) for some of the footprints/3D models used.
+- [DiagROM](http://www.diagrom.com/) for inspiring the selling clause.